 Part 5: Put It Together!

 The only thing left to do is assemble your components.
 In putting all this information together I have assumed that you, the reader, know the basics of soldering and so forth.
-If you don’t know how to solder, get someone to help you before you make the investment.
-I’m also adding some videos at the end from popular Commodore Youtubers who have filmed working on their own DIY and PIY 1581 replica kits.
+If you don’t know how to solder, get someone to help you before you invest.
+I’m also adding some videos at the end from popular Commodore Youtubers who have filmed working on their DIY and PIY 1581 replica kits.
 I hope you find them helpful.
 Best of luck with your builds!

 Building